 Note: In 1990 Dollars, purchasing power parity.

 Source: Data compiled by A. Maddison, University of Groningen.
-Updated with World Bank GDP figures.
+Updated with World Bank GDP figures for 2010 and beyond.

-Historically, the world’s balance of wealth (power) undertook two major shifts, one triggered by the industrial revolution (early 19th century) and the other, unfolding, triggered by globalization (late 20th century).
-Prior to the industrial revolution, the economic size of a nation was directly proportional to its population, which was dominantly rural.
+Historically, the world’s balance of wealth (power) undertook two major divergences.
+The first divergence was triggered by the industrial revolution (early 19th century), and the second divergence was triggered by globalization (late 20th century).
+Before the industrial revolution, the economic size of a nation was directly proportional to its population, which was dominantly rural.
 Agricultural surpluses permitted an initial division of labor and were used to support various crafts, administrative, and service activities.
 Therefore, the capacity to grow food was the foundation of the wealth of nations because the greater the food surplus, the larger the population base for non-agricultural activities.
-Since China and India mostly relied on rice cultivation (the most productive form of agriculture) supported by extensive irrigation systems, they achieved early in history the world’s largest populations and correspondingly the largest GDP.
+Since China and India primarily relied on rice cultivation (the most productive form of agriculture) supported by extensive irrigation systems, they achieved the world’s largest populations early in history and correspondingly the largest GDP.
 This weight endured for a long period of time; they jointly accounted for 50% of the world’s GDP up to the early 19th century.

 In the late 1980s and early 1990s, a rebalancing of the world’s GDP began.
-By undertaking their own industrial revolution within an integrated global economy, China and later India were able to gradually reclaim a share of the GDP more in line with their populations.
-It could be postulated that once this rebalancing is completed, the global economy will reach a new equilibrium where the economic output will be correlated with population, as it is was before the industrial revolution.
+By undertaking their industrial revolution within an integrated global economy, China and later India were able to gradually reclaim a share of the GDP more in line with their populations.
+By 2020, China reclaimed a share of global GDP similar to the one it held in the late 19th century.
+It could be postulated that once this rebalancing is completed, the global economy will reach a new equilibrium where the economic output will be correlated with population, as it was before the industrial revolution.
 This assumes an eventual homogeneity of living standards and income across the global population, which may not occur.